russelljjarvis/Spike2Vec.jl/main.typ

-//@Eliasmith Dynamic systems view of the brain from scholar pedia @mackevicius2019unsupervised Julia labelling horinzontal
+//Dynamic systems view of the brain from scholar pedia @mackevicius2019unsupervised Julia labelling horinzontal